Local moving companies in Montana

 - In the most recent presidential race, both Montana and Oregon leaned Republican.

-- In the coldest months, Portland typically dips to 36ºF, while Montana can reach lows of 12ºF.
-By moving to Portland, you’ll experience milder winters, making everyday life simpler, less expensive, and perfect for enjoying more time outdoors.
+- In the coldest months, temperatures in Portland typically reach lows of about 36ºF, while Montana can dip as low as 12ºF.
+By moving to Portland, you’ll start to experience milder winters, making everyday life more comfortable, saving money, and giving you more opportunities to enjoy the outdoors.

-- Portland has a higher crime rate than Montana, with a crime index of 57.37 compared to 23.37.
-While this doesn’t have to be a dealbreaker, it’s a good reminder to look into local safety precautions and consider how it could impact your daily routine.
+- Crime rates in Portland are higher than in Montana, with a crime index of 57.37 compared to 23.37.
+While this doesn’t have to be a dealbreaker, it’s a good idea to look into local crime data and consider how it could impact your everyday life.

 Things to do in Portland